MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 # Resolve threats found by SandBlast Mobile Protect for Android

-SandBlast Mobile Protect is a mobile threat defender app that alerts you to potential threats and compliance problems (such as a no device password) on your Android device.
+SandBlast Mobile Protect is a mobile threat defender app that's integrated with Intune to alert you to potential threats and compliance problems.
 As long as the threat or problem exists on your device, you might not be able to:

 * Connect to corporate e-mail
 * Connect to corporate Wi-Fi